 Admission to the Program (B.A. and B.F.A.)

 All applicants for the Bachelor of Arts (B.A.) and Bachelor of Fine Arts (B.F.A.) program with a major in theatre must satisfy the general academic requirements for admission to the University.
-In addition all applicants must also audition or interview as part of the University admission process.
+In addition all applicants interested in the Acting program must also audition.
+All applicants interested in the Design/Technical Theatre program must participate in an interview.

 To apply to the University please visit www.admissions.wayne.edu.